top of page

 For CEOs and boards, the issue is not whether AI will be used.
 It is whether its adoption strengthens performance or quietly destabilizes it.

-Why AI Governance Is a CEO and Board Responsibility
+Why AI Governance in Execution is a Board Responsibility

-AI now shapes how capital is deployed, risk accumulates, decisions scale, and value is created.
+AI increasingly shapes how organizations allocate capital, manage risk, scale decisions, and create value.
 When something influences enterprise performance at that level, it is not an operational experiment.
-It’s a governance issue.
+It’s a governance issue – and a board responsibility.

-Responsibility therefore shifts upward.
-CEOs and boards must determine where AI belongs in the strategy, where it does not, and what outcomes justify its use.
-Leaving those determinations entirely below the C-suite is not agility.
+Boards must determine where AI belongs in the strategy, where it does not, and what outcomes justify its use.
+Leaving those determinations entirely at or below the C-suite is not agility.
 It is exposure:

 The Real Risk Behind Hope and Hype